Deployment

 CF_ACCOUNT_ID=<your account ID>

 Note:: Per the Cloudflare Docs, if your route is configured to a hostname, you will need to add a DNS record to Cloudflare to ensure that the hostname can be resolved externally.
-If your Worker acts as your origin (the response comes directly from a Worker), you should enter a placeholder (dummy) AAAA record pointing to 100::
+If your Worker acts as your origin (the response comes directly from a Worker), you should enter a placeholder (dummy) AAAA record pointing to 100::, which is the reserved IPv6 discard prefixOpen external link.

 Deploying to environments